LiquidFenrir/MultiUpdater/README.md

 # License
 MultiUpdater is licensed under the MIT license, a copy of which can be found in the [LICENSE file](../blob/master/LICENSE).
-The files located in `source/minizip` are part of [minizip](https://github.com/nmoinvaz/minizip) and are absolutely not created by me.
+The files located in `source/minizip` are part of [minizip](https://github.com/nmoinvaz/minizip) and are absolutely not created by me, but were slightly modified to remove compilation warnings.
 They are licensed under the zlib license, a copy of which can be found in the [minizip-LICENSE file](../blob/master/minizip-LICENSE).
+The files located in `source/7z` are in the public domain, but I think it's better to add this.
+They were taken from [lumaupdate](https://github.com/Hamcha/lumaupdate)

 # Credits
 All of the ctrulib contributors, for ctrulib which this depends upon
-Makefile by Hamcha
+Makefile and 7z support by Hamcha
 \#Cakey on freenode for help